kletobias/p2022/_projects/deep-dive-tabular-data-pt-5.md

 # Part 5: Out-Of-Domain Problem

-A series of 45 linear values for the x-axis is created and a corresponding series of y-values, that projects each x-axis value to its identity and adds some noise to each projected value using values from sampling a Normal Distribution.
+A series of 45 linear values for the x-axis is created and a corresponding series of y-values that projects each x-axis value to its identity and adds some noise to each projected value using values from sampling a Normal Distribution.